SabunimB/helloworld/README.md

-# helloworld - a good project for beginners
+# helloworld - a oldie but good project for beginners